KaboodIe/KaboodIe/README.md

 <p align="center"> 🟢 = in menu | ⛔ = offtab/afk | 🌙 = int frly + cudcomf

-<p align="center"> i MIGHT overreact sometimes , im sorry to whoever is annoyed by that
+<p align="center"> i MIGHT overreact sometimes , im sorry to whoever is annoyed by that its pure unintentionally

 </p>